So, if this describes you, please get in touch at Geoff@filmsantabarbara.com.

 In addition to this, we had the added value of our much loved California Film Commissioner, Amy Lemisch, who put in a number of shifts at the table where she schmoozed old friends who are looking at returning their producing activities to our state, and also led the charge in providing information to the many people who were trying to come up to speed on the newly instituted Tax Credit!

 It was both interesting and encouraging to walk the floor and chat with other film commissioners.
-Many of my peers expressed their disappointment that California finally decided to make a move towards becoming more competitive in this industry, and used such words as “shocked” and “depressed”.
+Many of my peers expressed their disappointment that California finally decided to make a move toward becoming more competitive in this industry, and used such words as “shocked” and “depressed”.
 Of course, I was thrilled.
 Their loss will be our gain, and I look forward to doing everything possible to bring our share of this business to Santa Barbara County.
 To this end, I also completed a “Master Class” in marketing at the “AFCI University”for Film Commissioners and am excited about applying this new knowledge and understanding to our marketing efforts.

 Every film, when it is successful, presents a world unto itself.
 Whether it is the dystopian city of a caped avenger, or the endless sands of a plane crash site, films always communicate a sense of place.
 Finding locations which somehow embody or add to the cohesive sense of place in a film project is the never ending task of physical production professionals, they are compulsive collectors of images and addresses which they might someday be able to use for a film project, and they all seem to delight in new discoveries.
 This month's location spotlight is a unique spot, one which would be all but impossible to find outside of Santa Barbara County and it is easy to imagine a dizzying number of uses for it.